 3) There are pausing, lagging, or even disconnecting issues during a conversation.

-How to make a good dating match
+How to make an excellent online dating platform match

 There are several standard matching models in the market.
-You might use one of them, or combine some of them to develop an innovative model.
+You might use one of them or combine some of them to develop an innovative model.

 1) Matching by attractiveness

 Request the two users to upload a video clip of themselves on the online dating platform.
 Make sure that the video clips include their heads and faces.
 There ought to be an attractiveness evaluation model.
 The model is built into an algorithm to rate a person’s attractiveness with quantitative metrics.
 Appearance style and attractiveness level etc are factors to consider.

 2) Matching by a shared interest

 It is said that two persons don’t have to have shared interests to start a relationship.
 However, common interests are catalysts to help them find something in common to talk about in an ice-breaking way.
 It creates an opportunity for them to be fond of each other.